 Here’s how you can make your own and it’s quite simple.

-- 1 Gal sized Lawn and Garden Pump Sprayer (I bought one of these and it works perfectly)
+- 1 Gal sized Lawn and Garden Pump Sprayer (Amazon).
+I bought one of these and it works perfectly.

 Mix all of these safe ingredients together inside the pump sprayer and be sure that the salt completely dissolves.
 On a calm day without wind, pump the solution and spray it on the leaves of the weeds.
 This should only be done on a warm sunny day without rain in the forecast for at least 2-3 days.
 Within 24 hrs you should see immediate results.
 A second application might be needed if you have very big weeds.
 I used this on dandelion weeds and poison ivy revealing incredible effectiveness.
 If you perform this on a windy day, the spray might land on your favorite plants